How to create an event

 • Archive.
 This is how you can archive the event if you don't need to see it in your Events list, which will also make it unpublished.

 • Move.
-This is how you can move the event if you have other Corsizio accounts within the same user login and need to move events between them.
+This is how you can move the event if you have another Corsizio account within the same user login and need to move events between them.

 Aside from this icon toolbar, you can also access most of these features on the left side menu and the Actions menu on the Event Details page.

-On the Event Details page, you are also provided with the status of the most common event features to conveniently see at a glance what you enabled or disabled on the event.
+On the Event Details page, you are also provided with the status of the most common event features, so you can see at a glance what you enabled or disabled on the event.
 You can also select any one of these to modify it, which will take you to its corresponding configuration area in the 5-step event creation process.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.